 As extended and detailed discussions of every features are not possible, the most important comparisons are summarised in Table 2.
 Bold text indicates features which have been considered clearly beneficial as compared to the other programs, while italizations point to weak points.
 Of course, we are aware of the subjectivity of such comparisons.
 On the other hand, only 10-20% of the users are advanced ones: those reading and studying the written or online documentation in detail, trying everything, and knowing such handy tools or tricks, which are unknown to the "everyday" user.

-The automatic installers of the programs support customized setup.
+The automatic installers of the programs support customised setup.
 As most of the programs comprise several optional modules, it is advisable to choose the custom setup mode and to select only the modules really necessary.
-All installation procedures were flawless except ChemBioOffice 13 Ultra: even selecting the custom setup mode, the appropriate dialog window was not initialized and the full package was installed (checked under Windows XP, Vista and 7/64 versions).
+All installation procedures were flawless except ChemBioOffice 13 Ultra: even selecting the custom setup mode, the appropriate dialog window was not initialised and the full package was installed (checked under Windows XP, Vista and 7/64 versions).
 This has been fixed in version 14.

 Every program has one or more specific, proprietary input/output file formats with unique file name extensions.
 These associations are always entered into the Windows registry .
 Most programs are able to deal with several other file formats, too.
 During the setup process some programs are quite aggressive and change the file name associations set previously by others.
 Fortunately, none of the reviewed chemical softwares behave this way and most of them are polite enough to ask in a dialog box how to handle the foreign file types (if the other program is also installed in your PC, don't allow to alter the corresponding associations).